 The Pyramids of Giza are probably one of the most recognised images in the world and everyone should make at least one visit in their lifetime.
 Combine the chaos of Cairo with a serene sail along the Nile including the Valley of the Kings and tomb of Tutankhamun, perhaps a visit to the Red Sea, St Catherine’s Monastery, the Western Desert or El Alamein and your journey through Ancient Egypt is complete.
 World Journeys can tailor your journey exactly as you wish as well as providing wonderful insight and knowledge to make your Egyptian experience complete.

-The Pyramids of Giza are probably one of the most recognised images in the world and everyone should make at least one visit in their lifetime.
+Pyramids of Giza & the Sphinx The Pyramids of Giza are probably one of the most recognized images in the world and everyone should make at least one visit in their lifetime.

 Egypt has become a year round destination but mainly enjoys cool dry winters and very hot summers.
 Upper Egypt sees very little rainfall with Luxor and Aswan enjoying a desert climate.
 The peak travelling season is November to April where the days are generally dry and warm with temperatures dropping at night.